INCF/old_nineml_repo/getting-involved/index.md

 ## Add 9ML support

-What is a language specification without implementations?
+What is a language specification without software implementations?

-If you add 9ML support to your simulator/tool please add a short description of it and the nature of the 9ML support to our [software gallery]({{site.url}}/software/) to spread the word.
+If you add 9ML support to your simulator/tool please add a short description of it and the nature of its 9ML support to our [software gallery]({{site.url}}/software/) to spread the word.
 See [instructions]({{site.url}}/software/add_your_tool.html) on how to open a pull-request to add your tool.

 ## Write an extension